The Saxon download includes additional libraries in the

 The following software must be installed separately, it is not included with the Saxon download.

 To run SaxonJ you need at least a Java VM, and preferably a Java development environment.
-SaxonJ 11 requires at least Java SE 8 (also known as JDK 1.8).
+SaxonJ 12 requires at least Java SE 8 (also known as JDK 1.8).
+SaxonJ 12 is built and tested using Java SE 11, but should also still be usable with Java 8 or later.
 It should also run under all subsequent Java versions, but this may not be fully tested.

 SaxonJ has options to work with source trees constructed using DOM, JDOM2, XOM, DOM4J, or AXIOM:

 To use SaxonJ with DOM, you do not need any extra code on your classpath.
 The DOM implementation must support DOM Level-3 interfaces, and the DOM must be built with namespace processing enabled.
 SaxonJ is tested with both the DOM implementation provided by the Apache Xerces parser, and the DOM that is packaged with the Oracle JDK.
 It should work with other DOM implementations, but this can never be 100% guaranteed without testing.
 Many DOM implementations, especially non-productized implementations, deviate in minor but significant ways from the specifications.

 The DOM must be namespace-aware: this is typically set using the method

 For the other object models, JDOM2, XOM, DOM4J, and AXIOM, the supporting Saxon adapter code is integrated into the JAR files for SaxonJ-PE and SaxonJ-EE, but is available only as source code for SaxonJ-HE.
 To exploit this code with the open source Home Edition, you will need to compile the source code from the relevant subpackage of